OpenNebula/docs/source/management_and_operations/edge_cluster_management/cluster_operations.rst

     VNTEMPLATES
     0: aws-cluster-private

-.. note:: the Terraform state is stored inside the provision information, so user doesn't need to manage it directly.
+.. note:: The Terraform state is stored inside the provision information, so user doesn't need to manage it directly.

 Configuring
 --------------------------------------------------------------------------------